aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/936-Key Concepts in Time Series Analysis.md

 ​
 ​

-In the graph below you can see the repeating patterns at every 100,000th years.
+In the graph below, you can see the repeating patterns at every 100,000th years.

 ​